 And this is not the only benefit that CPOs have.

-The existence of a single distribution network operator in Portugal facilitates the connection and management of the power of the stations, allowing them to better plan their investments.
+The existence of a single distribution network operator in Portugal simplifies the connection and power management of the stations, allowing them to better plan their investments, as the network operator provides information on its website regarding the location and capacity of all existing connection points.

 What role does MOBI.E play in all this?